SvenSerneels/direpack/docs/_build/html/_sources/ppdire.rst.txt

 ==============

 Early ideas behind PP was the ability to scan all directions maximizing the projection index as denoted in  :eq:`optim_ppdire`.
 This essentially corresponds to a brute force optimization technique, which can be computationally very demanding.
-For instance, for both PCA and PLS, can be solved analytically, leading to effi-cient algorithms that do not directly optimize :eq:`optim_ppdire`.
-Whenever the projection index plugged in, leadsto a convex optimization problem, it is advisable to apply an efficient numerical optimizationtechnique.
-For that purpose,ppdirehas the option to usescipy.optimize’s sequential leastsquares quadratic programming optimization (SLSQP).
-However, for projection indices basedon ordering or ranking data, such as medians or trimmed (co-)moments, the problem is nolonger convex and cannot be solved through SLSQP.
+For instance, both PCA and PLS, can be solved analytically, leading to efficient algorithms that do not directly optimize :eq:`optim_ppdire`.
+Whenever the projection index plugged in, leads to a convex optimization problem, it is advisable to apply an efficient numerical optimization technique.
+For that purpose,ppdire has the option to use scipy.optimize’s sequential least squares quadratic programming optimization (SLSQP).
+However, for projection indices based on ordering or ranking data, such as medians or trimmed (co-)moments, the problem is no longer convex and cannot be solved through SLSQP.
-For those purposes, thegridalgorithm isincluded, which was originally developed to compute RCR (Filzmoser, Serneels, Croux, andVan Espen 2006).
+For those purposes, the grid algorithm is included, which was originally developed to compute RCR (Filzmoser, Serneels, Croux, andVan Espen 2006).

 Regularized regression
 =======================